moehriegitt/vastringify/README.md

-This liberates you from thinking about `%u` vs. `%lu` vs. `%llu` vs. `%zu`, even in portable code with different integer types: the compiler chooses the right function to call for your parameter, and they all print fine with `%u`.
-(Even strings will print fine with `%u`.)
+This liberates you from thinking about `%u` vs. `%lu` vs. `%llu` vs. `%zu`, even in portable code with different integer types: the compiler chooses the right function to call for your parameter.
+With this library, they all print fine with `~v`.
+Even strings print fine with `~v`.

 'Type-safe' in this context does not mean that you get more compile errors, but that the format specifier does not need to specify the